swiftscripts0/luaeditor/README.md

 ## Usage

 ### Basic Operations
-- Start typing to see intelligent autocompletion
+- Start typing to see intelligent autocompletion suggestions.
-- Use the minimap for quick navigation
+- Use the minimap for quick navigation through your code.
-- Drag and drop `.lua` files to open them
+- Drag and drop `.lua` files to open them directly in the editor.
-- Use keyboard shortcuts for common operations
+- Utilize keyboard shortcuts for common operations.

 ### Keyboard Shortcuts
 - `Ctrl/Cmd + Space` - Trigger autocompletion